GenomeDK/genomedk-docs/index.rst

 .. container:: lead

-  GenomeDK is a national high-performance computing facility for bioinformatics and life sciences managed by the Joint AU/RM Genome Data Center, located at Aarhus University, Denmark.
+  GenomeDK is a national high-performance computing facility for bioinformatics and life sciences managed by the Aarhus Genome Data Center, located at Aarhus University, Denmark.

 ---